 Only 10% of people with symptomatic GERD have Barrett esophagus.
 While obesity, alcohol use, and smoking have all been implicated as risk factors for Barrett esophagus, their role remains unclear.
 Only the persistence of GERD symptoms indicates a higher risk for Barrett esophagus.

-Not all people with Barrett esophagus have either esophagitis or symptoms of GERD.
-Most likely, more than half of people with the condition have no GERD symptoms at all.
+Not all people with Barrett esophagus have esophagitis or symptoms of GERD.
+More than half of people with the condition have no GERD symptoms at all.
 Barrett esophagus, then, is likely to be much more common and probably less harmful than is currently believed.

 The incidence of esophageal cancer is higher in people with Barrett esophagus.
-When people with Barrett esophagus develop abnormal changes of the mucus membrane cells lining the esophagus (dysplasia), the risk of cancer rises significantly.
-There is some evidence that acid reflux may contribute to the development of cancer in Barrett's esophagus.
+When people with Barrett esophagus develop abnormal changes of the mucous membrane cells lining the esophagus (dysplasia), the risk of cancer rises significantly.
+There is some evidence that acid reflux may contribute to the development of cancer in Barrett esophagus.
 Still, only a minority of people with Barrett esophagus develop cancer.

 Some experts recommend that people with Barrett esophagus who also have other risk factors for esophageal cancer undergo endoscopic screening every 3 to 5 years.
 Destroying any abnormal cells (dysplasia) with heat, cold, laser, or other methods is the treatment of choice.

-Complications of StrictureIf the esophagus becomes severely injured over time, narrowed regions called
+Complications of StricturesIf the esophagus becomes severely injured over time, narrowed regions called

 stricturescan develop, which may impair swallowing (a condition known as dysphagia).
 Stretching procedures or surgery may be required to restore normal swallowing.
 Strictures may actually prevent other GERD symptoms, by stopping acid from traveling up the esophagus.